alpkeskin/mosint/README.md

 `pip3 install -r requirements.txt`

-- You can edit the `Config.json` File
+- You can edit the `Config.json` file

 `python3 mosint.py`